ACT Writing Examples

 This page contains writing examples and explains the format of this section of the ACT examination.

 As part of the ACT test, you may need to take a writing test that involves composing a brief essay.
 The essay should be approximately 300 to 500 words in length.

 You will be allowed 30 minutes for the ACT writing test.
 In that time, you will need to plan, write, and check your essay.

 In this part of the ACT exam, you will see two differing comments on a particular issue, such as international travel or global warming.

 You will need to state your opinion and justify it with reasons, explanations, and examples.

 Your writing will be assessed only for your composition, sentence construction, and grammatical skills.
 Your work will not be judged on the basis of the views that you have expressed.

-Writing Example Question:
+ACT Writing Example Question: